Section 24 – A Guide for the Landlords

 Learn to Manage with us

 By now you must be wondering about the ways that can negate the effects of section 24.
-There can be multiple solutions to this like making amendments in the business is carried out, cutting off some of the expenses in other areas.
-However, this totally depends on the personal circumstances of a landlord.
-This includes the following:
+There can be multiple solutions to this like making amendments to the business and, cutting off some of the expenses in other areas.
+However, this totally depends on the personal circumstances of the landlord.

 • By smart changing of profits division with a partner, the effects can be reduced.
 For instance, you can share the profits in a partnership with your partner who is in a low tax bracket.